microsoft/CameraTraps/api/README.md

 Upcoming improvements:
 - [ ] Adapt `runserver.py` to use the newest version of the AI4E API Framework
-- [ ] Process a sample of `sample_n` images from all input images
-- [ ] Allow the job status monitoring thread to be re-started
 - [ ] More checks on the input container and image list SAS keys